PLSysSec/cse130-winter17/content/about.md

 discuss the assignments with students from the course, in general, but not any specific solution.

+You have 7 late days that may be used towards homeworks and assignments.
+See the <a href="../slides/intro.pdf">intro slides</a> for more information.

 If you consult anything (books, academic papers, internet resources, people not in your group) when working on the assignments, note this in your submission.
 We encourage outside learning but expect you to not seek out specific details